Empowering Autonomous Driving with Large Language Models: A Safety Perspective: Discussion: LLM as Other Roles for Safety

-\textbf{1) Multimodel Fusion}: It is possible to consider multimode infusion with language input.
+\textbf{LLMs for Perception.} \textit{1) Multimodal Fusion}: It is possible to consider multimodal infusion with language input.
 By integrating information from both sensor data and language input, the perception module can create a more comprehensive understanding of the environment.
-This multimodal fusion enables the system to make more informed safer decisions by considering both visual information and contextual cues provided by natural language. \textbf{2) Semantic Object Recognition}: LLMs can assist in recognizing and understanding objects in the environment based on their semantic context of safety.
-For instance, if a passenger says, ``Watch out for the cyclist ahead'', LLMs can understand this information to prioritize and adapt the behavior accordingly, enhancing safety. \textbf{3) Adaptive Object Detection}: LLMs can provide information that helps the perception module adapt its object detection algorithms based on specific scenarios.
-For example, if LLMs understand that the vehicle is in a construction zone, they can convey this information to the perception module, prompting the system to be more cautious and attentive to potential hazards. \textbf{4) Human-Interacted Perception}: The language model can generate annotations or labels for objects detected by the perception module in the environment with natural language which could increase the user's trust.
-Furthermore, LLMs can enhance the perception module's ability to recognize and respond to human-related cues including the ones related to safety. \textbf{5) Reducing False Positives}: The language model can help filter out false positives in object detection by considering contextual information.
-If a sensor generates a potential obstacle, the language model can verify its validity based on the overall context, reducing the likelihood of unnecessary interventions.
+This multimodal fusion enables the system to make more informed safer decisions by considering both visual information and contextual cues provided by natural language. \textit{2) Semantic Object Recognition}: LLMs can assist in recognizing and understanding objects in the environment based on their semantic context of safety.
+For instance, if a passenger says, ``Watch out for the cyclist ahead'', LLMs can understand this information to prioritize and adapt the behavior accordingly, enhancing safety. \textit{3) Adaptive Object Detection}: LLMs can provide information that helps the perception module adapt its object detection algorithms based on specific scenarios.
+For example, if LLMs understand that the vehicle is in a construction zone, they can convey this information to the perception module, prompting the system to be more cautious and attentive to potential hazards.